paulsinclair51/briteTest/docs/Contributor_Guide.md

 ## 8. Release

-- **Purpose**: Publish a version for users.
+- **Purpose**: Publish a version for users for a set of PRs.
 - **Status**: Immutable and public.
 - **Timing**: After the PRs (pull requests) for the release are merged and approved.
-- *Scope**: Bundles multiple merged PRs.
 - **Audience**: End users.

 Before releasing:

 - Prepare a release note.
-- Verify if qualifies as a major, minor, or patch release or documentation-only update release and verify modified versioned files have the correct versions per the Version Guidelines.
+- Verify if release qualifies as a major, minor, patch, or documentation-only,
+- Verify modified versioned files have the correct versions per the Version Guidelines.
-Guidelines
 </details>

 <details>